 5. Nahargarh Fort

-Built-in 1734 by Maharaj Jai Singh, the fort was a part of the strong defense circle of the city.
+Maharaj Jai Singh built this fort in 1734.
+The fort was a part of the strong defense circle of the city.
 It was built as a place of retreat.
 ‘Nahargarh’ means the abode of tigers’.

-There is also a popular belief that this fort was haunted by the spirit of ‘Nahar Singh Bhomia’ and resulted in obstruction in the construction of the fort.
+There is also a popular belief that this fort has the spirit of ‘Nahar Singh Bhomia’ which resulted in obstruction in the construction of the fort.
 His spirit was pacified by building a temple in his memory inside the fort and naming the fort after his name.

 6. Jal Mahal

 The Water Palace (Jal Mahal) is a grand example of Rajput style architecture in India.
-It was renovated and enlarged by Maharaja Jai Singh in the 18th century.
+Maharaja Jai Singh renovated and enlarged it in the 18th century.
 This Place is located at the center of Man Sagar Lake in Jaipur City.

 The building has a breathtaking view of the lake, but given its seclusion from the land, it also provides an equally mesmerizing view of itself in the middle of the lake from Man Sagar Dam on the easter side.
 The hills surrounding the lake area are part of the Aravalli hills.